Trump has been indicted again: All the lawsuits and investigations he faces

 Mr Trump hinted that an indictment could come soon on 7 June following a report by The Independent that prosecutors were seeking obstruction and Espionage Act charges.
 The following day, he confirmed his indictment.

-In addition to an incredulous Truth Social post, the former president sent out a fundraising email just after 7.30pm EST announcing the indictment.
+In addition to an incredulous Truth Social post, the former president sent out a fundraising email just after 7.30pm.

 “We are watching our Republic DIE before our very eyes,” the email stated.
 “The Biden-appointed Special Counsel has INDICTED me in yet another witch hunt regarding documents that I had the RIGHT to declassify as President of the United States.